SoftVarE-Group/feature-model-benchmark/README.md

 `scripts` includes some scripts to interact with the collection.
 If you want to *use* the dataset, `scripts/extract_collection.py` should the most relevant for you to extract your collection. `scripts/dimacs_tools.py` provides several capabilities to preprocess dimacs files.
 `scripts/manage_statistics.py` is used to update the statistics files in `statistics/` after adding or updating feature models.

+The jsons in `paper_configs` each include a list of feature models used in other work on feature-model analysis.
+After using a subset of our benchmark, we welcome the addition of your .json.
+In `pre_configs` we provide subsets of the benchmark with certain properties that may be more suitable for specific use-case than the entire set.

 ## Extracting Feature-Model Collections

 ### Setup